codacy/codacy-coverage-reporter/docs/index.md

     !!! hint
         If you would like to automate this process for multiple repositories you should [authenticate using an Account API Token](advanced/authenticating-using-an-account-api-token.md) instead.

-1. To upload coverage to a self-hosted installation of Codacy you also need to set your installation URL, replacing `%Codacy_instance_URL%` with your URL:
+1.  **If you are using Codacy Self-hosted** you must set your installation URL, replacing `%Codacy_instance_URL%` with your Codacy installation URL:

     ```bash
     export CODACY_API_BASE_URL=%Codacy_instance_URL%:16006